ONE PAGE APPLICATION

-Financing options for either individuals or small businesses with poor credit can be challenging to find, but bad credit business loans are available from many different lenders.
+Financing options for small businesses with poor credit can be challenging to find, but bad credit business loans are available from many different lenders.

 These loans are designed specifically for companies that have had financial problems in the past and may not qualify for traditional bank financing.
-You should consider a bad credit business loan from a reputable online lender if you need money fast.
+If you need money fast, you should consider a bad credit business loan from a reputable online lender.

 Getting a bad credit business loan for your small business is easier than ever.
 There are several ways to get funding for your existing company.

 The current economic climate is more restrictive than ever before.
 As a result, credit scores are now a critical component in assessing the dangers of lending money to businesses.
-This year’s global events have made some traditional lenders even more cautious when lending to small businesses.
+Global events have made some traditional lenders even more cautious when lending to small businesses in the past few years.

 Talk with a Sunwise Capital Funding Specialist or fill out this brief form.